gretard/sonar-sql-plugin/README.md

 ## Plugin configuration ##
 The following options are available for configuration:

 - **sonar.sql.dialect** - SQL dialect for analysis. *Defaults to tsql*.
-Supported values are : tsql, mysql, pssql
+Supported values are : tsql, mysql, pssql, pssql, pssqlv2.
 - **sonar.sql.rules.path** - path to custome rules, can be directory or absolute file. *Defaults to .*.
 Multiple values are supported.
 - **sonar.sql.rules.suffix** - custom rules suffix
 - **sonar.sql.tsql.ms.report** - suffix to search path directories for MSBuild report. *Defaults to staticcodeanalysis.results.xml*.
 Can be absolute or relative